RESPONSE PROTOCOL FOR NSW PUBLIC HEALTH UNITS

-- To monitor the epidemiology to inform the development of better risk reduction strategies.
+To monitor the epidemiology of the disease and so inform better prevention strategies.

-- Only confirmed cases should be entered onto the Notifiable Condition Information Management System (NCIMS).
+Only confirmed cases should be entered onto the Notifiable Condition Information Management System (NCIMS).

 Mode of transmission